Desta-Ruiz/PatternAnalysis-2025/recognition/Project-8 Classifying Alzherimer's Disease 46960447/README.md

-# Alzheimer's Disease Classification from MRI Scans
+# Alzheimer's Disease Classification from MRI Images

 ## Introduction

-This project implements a deep learning solution for classifying Alzheimer's Disease (AD) from 3D brain MRI scans.
+This project implements a deep learning solution for classifying Alzheimer's Disease (AD) from brain MRI images.
 Using transfer learning with pretrained Convolutional Neural Networks, the system can distinguish between Normal Control (NC) subjects and patients with Alzheimer's Disease based on structural brain imaging data.

 ### Background